-Mobility refers to the ease of a movement of a passenger or a unit of freight.
+Mobility refers to the ease that a passenger or a freight unit can move across a transportation system.
 High mobility requires limited efforts, while low mobility is related to complexity and high costs.
 The mobility of passengers is constant in its requirements (unless involving people with disabilities), with parameters related to tolerance to acceleration and deceleration, basic comfort, air pressure, and ambient temperature (for air transport).
-For freight, mobility is cargo dependent, with some commodities having limited storage requirements but heavy to carry.
+For freight, mobility is cargo-dependent, with some commodities having limited storage requirements but heavy to carry.
 There are four major factors influencing mobility:

 - Weight.
 A simple indicator of the amount of energy that must be spent to carry the cargo.
 Heavy cargo requires more energy to be transported as well as heavier modes and equipment to handle it.
 Commodities such as coal, grain, and petroleum have a high density (weight to volume ratio).